Webs of Type P: The a-Web Category

 \subsection{Implied Relations for \texorpdfstring{$\aWeb$}{a-Web}}

 We first record a few relations which are implied by the defining relations of $\aWeb$.
-Many of the relations established in this section can be inferred from \cite{BEPO, CKM} by using \cite[Remark 4.8, Theorem 4.10]{BEPO}, or may be viewed as analogues of those shown in \cite[\S2]{ST} in the case \(q=1\).
+Many of the relations established in the remainder of Section 2 can be inferred from \cite{BEPO, CKM} by using \cite[Remark 4.8, Theorem 4.10]{BEPO}, or may be viewed as analogues of those shown in \cite[\S2]{ST} in the case \(q=1\).
 Complete proofs of \cref{KnotholeRel,CoxeterWeb,CrossAbsorb,RungsToCross} and \cref{BraidThm} are also available in \cite{MuthNotes}.

 \begin{lemma} For all \(a,b \in \ZZ_{\geq 0}\) we have